QWERTYghri/Conquest/README.md

 There is also a random change every 5 minutes for a rate depending on difficulty of a country invading you.

-Invasion is based randomly for a 1/4 chance every3 minutes for a military unit in a country to invade yours.

 Threads used to count with status vals along with random change for each country.